What is Alexandria’s Genesis?

 Horner's syndrome is a rare disorder that affects the eye and tissues on one side of the face.
 In most cases, the disorder develops after a stroke (due to a tumor or injury of the spinal cord) leaves nerve damage in the face.

 The condition can affect the pigmentation of the iris, which can result in a change in the color of the eyes.
-It can also cause one pupil to be larger than the other (anisocoria), which can make the eyes look as though they are different colors.
+It can also cause one pupil to be larger than the other (anisocoria), which might make the eyes look as though they are different colors.

 Waardenburg syndrome

 A rare group of genetic conditions called Waardenburg syndrome may cause changes in skin, hair and eye color.
-People who have Waardenburg syndrome often have very pale blue eyes, and sometimes the eyes can be two different colors
+People who have Waardenburg syndrome often have very pale blue eyes, and sometimes the eyes can be two different colors.

 Albinism